danielpmadden/ai-osi-stack/docs/aeip-spec-v1-3.md

 recommends double-entry recording so both initiator and responder maintain redundant evidence.

 ### 4.2 Provenance Layer
-Provenance binds artifacts to personas, organizations, and computational processes.
+Provenance binds artifacts to personas, Independent Custodians, and computational processes.
 Every AEIP message carries a `personaId` referencing a registered identity and includes `lineageChain` references that enumerate antecedent artifacts.
 The `sourceDigest` captures the hash of the originating content, while `signatureSet` holds one or more signatures covering the canonical form.
 Provenance metadata MUST travel intact through transformations; downstream systems may append but never remove entries.
-Cross-organization exchanges SHOULD include trust anchors (e.g., X.509 or decentralized identifiers) and maintain compatibility with the AI OSI Stack identity plane.
+Cross-Independent Custodian exchanges SHOULD include trust anchors (e.g., X.509 or decentralized identifiers) and maintain compatibility with the AI OSI Stack identity plane.

 Provenance management extends to computational lineage, requiring systems to log container hashes, dataset versions, and model signatures.
 AEIP supports provenance compression through Merkleized chains, allowing large-scale deployments to verify